 Travel managers have had a lot to think about due to the disruptions in business travel in the wake of COVID-19.
 Refunds, vouchers and cancellations have been, and continue to be a headache for most corporate travel programs.
 Airfare prices are now starting to cause additional cost control issues as essential travel resumes.

 If you’ve already begun to notice wildly fluctuating airfare prices, know that this is not a figment of your imagination.
-With airlines scrambling to make sense of the mess and trying to operate with so many unknowns, airfare prices are more unpredictable than ever — a fact backed by FairFly’s own data.
+With airlines scrambling to make sense of the mess and trying to operate with so many unknowns, airfare prices are more unpredictable than ever — a fact backed by Oversee’s own data.

 As we’ll explore in more detail, we’ve indexed a huge uptick in pricing instability — not just for prices in themselves, but for the frequency in which prices change.
 And that’s not good for travel managers with no technology for capturing the best rates.
 As you know, when you can’t predict or control how much travel will cost, there’s no way to rein in those potentially ballooning expenses and get the most value for your money.